Cynth3tik/awesome/README.md

 *   [scotch-io/scotch-box](https://github.com/scotch-io/scotch-box) - Scotch Box is a preconfigured Vagrant Box with a full array of LAMP Stack features to get you up and running with Vagrant in no time.

+## Rust

+*   [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

+*   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
+We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.

+*   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database and Vector Search Engine for the next generation of AI.
+Also available in the cloud https://cloud.qdrant.io/

+*   [postgresml/postgresml](https://github.com/postgresml/postgresml) - Postgres with GPUs for ML/AI apps.

+*   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine API bringing AI-powered hybrid search to your sites and applications.

+*   [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.

 ## HTML

 *   [SAMMISolutions/SAMMI-Official](https://github.com/SAMMISolutions/SAMMI-Official) - Official SAMMI download